Welcome to Bugthorpe

 Welcome to the village website of Bugthorpe.
 Here you can find out about our history, what we have been up to and what we are getting up to next!

-For more information on our upcoming events check out our calendar and if you have any questions please don't hesitate to contact us.
+For more information on our upcoming events check out our Notice Board and if you have any questions please don't hesitate to contact us.

 If you are interested in booking our Village Hall for one of your events you can find all this information on our Village Hall page, accessible by using the tabs at the top of this page.